ViBiOh/kmux/README.md

 ### `log`

-`log` command open a pod's watcher on a resource (Deployment, Service, CronJob, etc) by using label or fiels selector and stream every container of every pod it finds.
+`log` command open a pod's watcher on a resource (Deployment, Service, CronJob, etc) by using label or fiels selector and stream every container's logs of every pod it finds.
 New pods matching the selector are automatically streamed.
+Logs are stream by default (the `--follow` option in regular `kubectl`).

 Each log line has a prefix of the pod's name and the container name, and also the context's name if there are multiple contexts.
-These kind of metadatas are written to the `stderr`, this way, if you have logs in JSON, you can pipe `kmux` output into `jq` for example for extracting wanted data from logs (instead of using `grep`).
+These kind of metadatas are written to the `stderr`, this way, if you have logs in JSON, you can pipe `kmux` output into `jq` for example for extracting wanted data from logs (instead of using `--grep` or native `grep`).
+You can also remove completely the prefixes by setting `--raw-output` option.

+If your logs are in JSON, you can also filter output based on their color:

+- 🟥 `red`: HTTP/5xx or `ERROR`, `CRITICAL` or `FATAL` level (case insensitive)
+- 🟨 `yellow`: HTTP/4xx or `WARN[ING]` level (case insensitive)
+- ⬜️ `white`: Regular log (or unidentified)
+- 🟩 `green`: HTTP/3xx or `DEBUG`, `TRACE` level (case insensitive)

+Log levels and HTTP Status codes and are determined by searching for keys defined in options `--statusCodeKeys` and `--levelKeys`.
+The most common values are defined by default.
+First match of level or http status code determine the color.

-The `--containers` can be set multiple times to restrict output to the given containers' name.
+The `--container` can be set to restrict output to the given containers' name.

 ```bash
 Get logs of a given resource